 Plan Your actions

-Everyday engagement and small milestones build-up to the end goal.
-Identifying actions that you should complete to get there, helps in keeping you focused and motivated.
+Every day engagement and small milestones build up to the end goal.
+Identifying actions that you should complete to get there helps in keeping you focused and motivated.
 The list of pending activities gives a structure to the journey towards your aim.

 Work On Your Actions

-But not only complete and mark them off of the list.
-Before starting a task think how long it will take you.
+But not only complete and mark them off the list.
+Before starting a task, think about how long it will take you.
 When done, verify if your estimation was correct.
 Monitor if your actions are actually bringing you closer to the end goal.
 Following your plan mindfully will give you a chance to adjust it.
 Add new actions to the list or resign from those that are redundant.

 Hopefully, with these methods, you are a master of time management.
 Right?
 Not exactly, as you should…